Home > Analyses > Financial Services > The Bank of New York Mellon Corporation

 Competitive Landscape & Sector Positioning

-This sector analysis will explore The Bank of New York Mellon Corporation’s strategic positioning, revenue by segment, key products, main competitors, competitive advantages, and SWOT analysis.
-I will assess whether the company holds any competitive advantage over its peers in the asset management and financial services industry.
+This analysis explores The Bank of New York Mellon Corporation’s sector positioning and competitive dynamics.
+It examines strategic focus, revenue streams, key products, and main rivals.
+I will assess whether the company holds a competitive advantage within its industry.

 Strategic Positioning

-The Bank of New York Mellon Corporation maintains a diversified product portfolio across Securities Services, Market and Wealth Services, and Investment and Wealth Management, generating over $15B in revenue segments.
-Geographically, it is heavily exposed to the US market (~$12B in 2024) while also maintaining significant operations in EMEA ($4.3B) and Asia Pacific ($1.3B), reflecting a balanced global presence.
+The Bank of New York Mellon maintains a diversified product portfolio across Securities Services, Market and Wealth Services, and Investment and Wealth Management.
+Geographically, it balances strong US revenue of $13B with significant international exposure, including $7B from non-US regions, supporting global client servicing.

 Revenue by Segment

-This pie chart illustrates The Bank of New York Mellon Corporation’s revenue distribution by segment for the fiscal year 2024.
+This pie chart illustrates The Bank of New York Mellon Corporation’s revenue distribution by segment for the fiscal year 2025, highlighting the key business drivers.

 Key Products & Brands